Twisted multilayer nodal superconductors: Layer decoupling unitary transformation for alternating twist

-The transformation has revealed a block structure with $n_e$ decoupled blocks describing bilayers with interlayer couplings $\lambda_m$.
+This transformation has revealed a block structure with $n_e$ decoupled blocks describing bilayers with interlayer couplings $\lambda_m$.
 Note that the two `layers' in these bilayer blocks do not correspond to physical layers, but rather to a superposition of odd (even) layers determined by the $A$ ($B$) matrices in the singular value decomposition.
-Furthermore, when $L$ is odd ($\vert n_o - n_e \vert = 1$), the transformation results in a monolayer block, which is again a linear combination of the odd numbered layers.
+Furthermore, when $L$ is odd ($\vert n_o - n_e \vert = 1$), the transformation additionally gives rise to a decoupled monolayer block characterized by a linear combination of the odd numbered layers.

-While the above derivation holds for any generic form of the coupling matrix $W$, it becomes particularly simple when neighboring layers are coupled with identical strengths $W = g \left( \delta_{ij} + \delta_{i+1,j} \right)$.
-The eigenvalues of $\sqrt{W^\dagger W}$ are then given by \cite{Khalaf2019}
+While the above derivation holds for a generic form of the coupling matrix $W$, it becomes particularly simple when neighboring layers are coupled with identical strengths $W = g \left( \delta_{ij} + \delta_{i+1,j} \right)$.
+The eigenvalues of $\sqrt{W^\dagger W}$ are then given by~\cite{Khalaf2019}

 with $m = 1 \ldots n_e$.
 For the cases $L=3$ and $L=4$ discussed in the main text, we have $\tilde{g} = \lambda_1 = \sqrt{2} g$ and $(\tilde{g}_1, \tilde{g}_2) = (\lambda_1, \lambda_2) = \left( \frac{-1 + \sqrt{5}}{2}, \frac{1 + \sqrt{5}}{2} \right) g$, respectively.